GeorgeRodney/IMX93_FRDMBOARD/README.txt

         :       :       :       helloworld_1.0.bb <----- This one
         :
         :       SW1 dip switches on the imx93 board can be cattywompus.
 Be sure to power off the device and hard click these chicklets.
+        :
+        :       The naming of the custom application needed to match the binary.
+Im not 100 % sure this is necessary but it seamed to resolve
+        :       a bitbake error I was getting.
+        :       :       helloworld <-----binary
+        :       :       helloworld_1.0.bb not HelloWorld_xxxxx.
+I think caps may matter here.

 EXAMPLE CODE: